 One of your first stops when you visit, to learn more about our nation's story, should definitely be The American Revolution Museum at Yorktown.
 The Museum features exciting indoor galleries with period artifacts and immersive environments and films.
 Don't miss “The Siege of Yorktown."
 It's shown on a 180-degree surround screen complete with dramatic special effects like smoke and vibrations from the cannon and musket fire.

 In the outdoor areas, you'll find a re-created Continental Army encampment to learn about the life of a soldier and to take in daily demonstrations of medical treatment; camp life and cooking; and firings of musket and artillery.
 Explore a Revolution-era farm, based on a real-life 18th-century family, where you can help with chores related to the house, kitchen, tobacco barn, gardens, and crops.
-Learn more about new COVID restrictions ahead of your visit.

 Museum admission is free to all York County, James City County, and Williamsburg residents!

 Down on Water Street sits a Yorktown mystery.
 Well, sort of.
 Legend has it that Cornwallis Cave (hidden across from the bustling beach) is where the British General retreated to avoid bombardment during the Battle of Yorktown.
 The National Park Service has long since claimed research shows otherwise.
-In fact, they recently posted a video to their Facebook page to explain.
+In fact, they've posted a video to their Facebook page to explain.